jacksonrodri/vote_abroad/content/en/faqs/23-what-are-the-state-income-tax-consequences-if-i-indicate-on-my-fpca-form-that-i-“intend-to-return”.md

 ---
 title: >-
-  23. WHAT ARE THE STATE INCOME TAX CONSEQUENCES IF I INDICATE ON MY FPCA FORM THAT I “INTEND TO RETURN”?
+  What are the state income tax consequences if I indicate on my FPCA form that I "intend to return"?
 categories:
   - category: Registration Process
   - category: Other Related Issues